How To Setup Free CloudFlare CDN For Your WordPress Blog

 Important Features Of CloudFlare

-That’s all now your WordPress blog is optimized with CloudFlare CDN.
-You can either use GTmetrix or Pingdom to check your website speed.
+Now your WordPress blog is optimized with CloudFlare CDN.
+It’s time to test the speed.